qaziabdullah/EFI-Dell-Precision-T5500/README.md

 ## RTC

 This will cause BIOS to reset after every shutdown.
-B*tc* took long to get fixed.
+B*tch took long to get fixed.
 With Bios A17, the RTC fixes are added in config.plist.
 However, with a different version of BIOS, the sectors might differ.
 Either Upgrade/Downgrade to A17 or find bad sectors if bios resets.